'Mum would've loved that': Calls to restore and protect Dame Whina Cooper's former home

 She said her mum would have liked to have used the home to store much of the memorabilia collected throughout her lifetime.

-“I’m hoping that someone will do something just so other people have something to remind them of mum.”
+“I’m hoping that someone will do something just so other people have something to remind them of um.”

-While there is a commemorative state of Cooper at the Waipuna marae, unveiled in 2020, her home would offer an even more personal touch, Puru-Cooper explained.
+While there is a commemorative state of Cooper at the Waipuna marae, unveiled in 2020, her home would offer an even more personal touch, Puru-Cooper said.

 “Mum would’ve loved that.”

 Heritage New Zealand communications manager Adrienne Hannan said no nominations had been received for Cooper’s Panguru home to be included in the New Zealand Heritage List Rārangi Kōrero.
-Nor had the Far North District Council.
+Nor had the Far North District Council received any correspondence about it..

 The list identifies the country’s significant and valued historical and cultural heritage places.
 Added sites were usually publicly nominated, however, Hannan said in some cases Heritage New Zealand may be able to help people interested with the start of a nomination.